kengtsao/EU-Soccer-Leagues-and-Players-Analysis/README.md

 ## Dataset

 This soccer database comes from Kaggle and is well suited for data analysis and machine learning.
-Itcontains data for soccer matches, players, and teams from several European countries from 2008 to 2016. https://www.kaggle.com/hugomathien/soccer
+Itcontains data for soccer matches, players, and teams from several European countries from 2008 to 2016. https://www.kaggle.com/hugomathien/soccer <br>
 ● The database is stored in a SQLite database. <br>
 ● I used SQL to access data and look at how the dierent tables relate to each other. <br>